clizzin/missionbit/digital-poetry-project/README.md

 $(document).on('keypress', updateWords);
 ```

-The event listener will call the function `updateWords` whenever the `'keypress'` event happens.
+The event listener calls the function `updateWords` whenever the `'keypress'` event happens.

 There are a bunch of other events you can listen for too.
 E.g. `'wheel'`, `'resize'`, `'dblclick'`, `'focus'`.
 Here is a complete list: [https://www.w3schools.com/jsref/dom_obj_event.asp](https://www.w3schools.com/jsref/dom_obj_event.asp).